 Backgrounder: The backgrounder refreshes scheduled extracts and manages other background tasks.

 Gateway/ Load Balancer: The Gateway is the primary Tableau Server that routes requests to other components.
 Requests that come in from the client first hit the gateway server and are routed to the appropriate process.
 If multiple processes are configured for any component, the Gateway will act as a load balancer and distribute the requests to the processes.
 In a single-server configuration, all processes sit on the Gateway, or primary server.
-When running in a distributed environment, one physical machine is designated the primary server and the others are designated as worker servers which can run any number of other processes.
+When running in a distributed environment, one physical machine is designated as the primary server, and the others are designated as worker servers which can run any number of other processes.
 Tableau Server always uses only one machine as the primary server.

-Tableau Desktop is the rapid-fire authoring environment used to create and publish views, reports and dashboards to Tableau Server.
+Tableau Desktop is the rapid-fire authoring environment used to create and publish views, reports, and dashboards to Tableau Server.
 Using Tableau Desktop, a report author can connect to multiple data sources, explore relationships, create dashboards, modify metadata, and finally publish a completed workbook or data source to Tableau Server.
 Tableau Desktop can also open any workbooks published on Tableau Server or connect to any published data sources, whether published as an extract or a live connection.

-For indepth knowledge on Tableau, click on below
+For in-depth knowledge on Tableau, click on below: